We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Evidence suggests that magnesium deficiency is more common in people who get frequent migraine headaches, compared to those who don’t (4).
+Evidence suggests that magnesium deficiency is more common in people who get frequent migraine headaches than in those who don’t (

 However, taking magnesium supplements can cause digestive side effects like diarrhea in some people, so it’s best to start with a smaller dose when treating headache symptoms and ask a healthcare professional if you have questions related to dosing.

-For maximum benefits, aim for the “sweet spot” of seven to nine hours of sleep per night (13).
+For maximum benefits, aim for the “sweet spot” of 7–9 hours of sleep per night (

-Histamine is a chemical found naturally in the body that plays a role in the immune, digestive and nervous systems (14).
+Histamine is a chemical found naturally in the body that plays a role in the immune, digestive, and nervous systems (

-It’s also found in certain foods like aged cheeses, fermented food, beer, wine, smoked fish and cured meats.
+It’s also found in certain foods, such as aged cheeses, fermented foods, beer, wine, smoked fish, and cured meats.

-Studies suggest consuming histamine may cause migraines in those who are sensitive to it.
+Studies suggest that consuming histamine may cause migraines in those who are sensitive to it (

-Some people are not able to excrete histamine properly because they have impaired function of the enzymes responsible for breaking it down (15).
+Some people cannot excrete histamine properly because they have impaired function of the enzymes responsible for breaking it down (

 Essential oils are highly concentrated liquids that contain aromatic compounds from a variety of plants.